Mental Model

 - SFTP or Forwarding for the bigger feature areas

-- Public API for the type-by-type reference
+- Public API for type-by-type reference